 It is clear that such an order is fixed on simple polygons, if they exist.

-\begin{df} Given an ordered presentation with one-comma generators and isomorphisms, we define $\FF^{or}$ to be the Feynman category with unchanged $\V$ and objects of $\F$, but with morphisms being a pair of a morphism and a class of representation, where two representations are equivalent if they from part of a relation with value $1$.
+\begin{df} Given an ordered presentation with one--comma generators and isomorphisms, we define $\FF^{or}$ to be the Feynman category with unchanged $\V$ and objects of $\F$, but with morphisms being a pair of a morphism and a class of representation, where two representations are equivalent if they form part of a relation with value $1$.
 The choice that isomorphisms have only $+1$ relations guarantees that $\V^{or}=\V$ is well defined and $\FF^{or}$ is still a Feynman category.

 Likewise we define $\FF^{odd}$, where now $\F^{odd}$ is the free Abelian construction, quotiented out by the relations with the given sign.
-That is each morphism is a morphism of $\F$ plus a presentation modulo changing the presentation and simultaneously changing the sign. \end{df}
+That is, each morphism is a morphism of $\F$ plus a presentation modulo changing the presentation and simultaneously changing the sign. \end{df}